JenswBE/lionkube/README.md

 ## Services
 Following services are the actual services I want to host on the cluster.

+- [Guacamole](https://guacamole.apache.org/): Remote desktop gateway for SSH hosts
 - [IMAP Alerter](https://github.com/JenswBE/imap-alerter): Sends a notification to my main account, in case there is a mail on a secondary account
 - [IMAP Save attachments (ISA)](https://github.com/JenswBE/docker-save-attachments): Save all attachments which are sent to a mailbox to Nextcloud (or any other Rsync supported storage)
-- OpenVPN: Protects internet traffic on unsecure networks
+- [OpenVPN](https://openvpn.net/): Protects internet traffic on insecure networks

 ## Big thanks to
 - https://community.hetzner.com/tutorials/install-kubernetes-cluster